FirelightWP/easy-fancybox/readme.txt

 **PRO LIGHTBOX FEATURES**

-Easy Fancybox Pro is an extension for this lightbox plugin that offers:
+Firelight Lightbox Pro is an extension for this lightbox plugin that offers:
 - Dozens of Pro features for free lightboxes (Fancybox Legacy, Classic, V2)
 - *Priority support direct from developers*
 - *New and Powerful Pro Lighbox based on Fancybox 5, including:*